lisawilliams/lisa/_posts/2017-09-25-long-look-epigraph-damascus-julie-mehretu.markdown

 No path, no road, nothing.
 Just destruction, rubble, in every direction.

+Job, gone, family members, gone, dead, home, unrecognizable.

-This is a work that functions differently at different scales; get up close to it and you will see that the paper is a light, modern, elegant tracery depicting a modern city.
+This is a work that functions differently at different scales; get up close to it and you will see that the paper is a light, elegant tracery depicting a modern city.
 In the first panel, the blackness threatens in a lowering sky.
-Then it begins to scrub off and erase the city, dwellings, human deeds are being replaced with human destruction, getting ever blacker until the third panel.
+It is coming.
+Then the blackness arrives begins to scrub off and erase the city.
+Dwellings, human habitations replaced with human destruction, getting ever blacker until the third panel.
 In the final panel, the sky has begun to clear, and the bits of the city that remain emerge from the black cloud of destruction.
 But so much has been destroyed.
+So much.

 !["Epigraph: Damascus," Julie Mehretu](https://farm5.staticflickr.com/4473/36646180283_e30c91f278_b.jpg)

 *Epigraph: Damascus, Detail, Panel 5*

-This is a work that speaks to the conditions of our world today: so many people are in a non-metaphorical situation of total destruction, "no stone left standing upon another," either from man-made or natural disasters (which we now know to be manmade after all).
+This is a work that speaks to the conditions of our world today: so many human beings in our world are in a non-metaphorical situation of total destruction, "no stone left standing upon another," either from man-made or natural disasters (which we now know to be manmade after all).
 It is her "Guernica."
 We suffer, we don't know how to recover, recovery seems impossible or even pointless, where would we even begin?
 These disasters, both personal and universal, ask us the same question: if I'm not dead, now what do I do?